Co-existing with cowboys, suburbanites and the rest...

 South Dakotans who had never sold a cow or owned a boat — and could not easily trace their relationship to Casey Tibbs — were soon adding “Fort” to their mailing address.
-They would call friends in distant places and say, “We’ve moved, we’re not in Pierre anymore.
+They would call friends in distant places and say, “We’ve moved.
+We’re not in Pierre anymore.
 We’re now in Fort Pierre.”
-Their friends probably laughed silently: “Wow, John and Susan are adventurous.
+Their friends probably laughed silently.
+“Wow, John and Susan are adventurous.
 They moved from Pierre to Fort Pierre.”
 But in reality, it’s the difference between New York and L.A. — between Rome and Paris — between Sioux Falls and Sioux City.

 Some longtime Fort Pierre citizens worry that the suburbanites will want to change the town.
 Might they decide that people should no longer park cars on the street and boat trailers on the lawn?
 Will they object to fireworks being shot in July, or to the Friday cattle sales that congest the city with bawling calves and diesel trucks?
 Will they want more city ordinances and fewer trailer homes?

 For now, even the new suburbanites hate the thought.
-“We hope the people who are coming in won’t want to make this into a Sioux Falls or a Rapid City,” says Gary Grittner, a nuclear scientist who retired to a Fort Pierre subdivision in 2003.
+“We hope the people who are coming in won’t want to make this into a Sioux Falls or a Rapid City,” said Gary Grittner, a nuclear scientist who retired to a Fort Pierre subdivision in 2003.
 “When I left Minnesota in 1970, Minnesota was still part of the West,” he explained over coffee and a heaping breakfast plate at the Chuckwagon Cafe on Main Street.
 “When I retired, I found that Minnesota was now part of the East so we started looking around and when we found Fort Pierre we felt like we were back in the West where we felt comfortable.”